python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

+   .. versionadded:: 0.7

+.. py:class:: botogram.InlineReplyMarkup

+   This class represents a keyboard markup.

+   .. py:attribute:: inline_keyboard

+      Array of button rows, each represented by an array of :py:class:`~botogram.InlineKeyboardButton`.

+   .. versionadded:: 0.7

 .. _Telegram's Bot API: https://core.telegram.org/bots/api
 .. _API methods: https://core.telegram.org/bots/api#available-methods